graphql-java/graphql-java/coding-guidelines.md

 ## General principles

 - We prefer closer to zero dependencies.
-Dont bring in guava, apache-commons, spring-xxx, y or z however much some StringUtils method might be useful.
-Less dependencies makes graphql-java more applicable to everyone
+Don't bring in guava, apache-commons, spring-xxx, y or z however much some StringUtils method might be useful.
+Fewer dependencies makes graphql-java more applicable to everyone

 - We prefer staying out of the HTTP stack.
 We are the low level engine of running graphql queries.
 Other concerns such as JSON and HTTP are handled better by other layers